ajs17/memills/content/people/mills-edward-hallock-1819-family/features/caroline-hallocks.md

 {{% fig "caroline-hallocks/1877-06-07-The-Ithaca-Journal-p4" "500" /%}}
 {{% fig "caroline-hallocks/1901-04-04-The-Ithaca-Daily-Journal-p5" "500" /%}}

-William Hallock owned considerable lands in the town of Caroline at a time when the Mills were living in Corfu:
+William Hallock owned considerable lands in the town of Caroline at a time when the Mills were living in Corfu, for example:

 <div class="cols">
 {{% fig "caroline-hallocks/CAROLINE-DEEDS-1-258" "350" /%}}